 I have been very active for over 51 years.
 Most of that time has been spent on 20 .
 I am a Life Member of the ARRL.
 I am also a life member of QCWA.
 I enjoy chasing DX.

 I am the trustee of W6UP; the High Sierra Amateur Radio Club in Grass Valley, CA. The original W6UP was a neighbor of mine in Burbank where I grew up.
 I thought it was a neat callsign so we got it for the club.

 On January 14,1998, I fell about 14 feet backwards from a roof while working as a self employeed appraiser and inspector.I landed on my head and right shoulder.
 I broke my neck at C-6 and most of my ribs.
 At that time I was doing inspections of residential construction and appraisals.
 I would occassionally testify in court about construction defects that were part of lawsuits.
 Needless to say, all of that did come to a crashing halt.
-With the help of my family and friends, I have recovered better than most.
+I have recovered better than most.
 I am very grateful for the help that I did receive.

 I've enjoyed ham radio for more than 51 years.
 It has really been wonderful to be able to build a business with the help of so many at www.hamcq.com.

 73, Jim Heath W6LG Licensed Since 1963